aadilshaikh123/Deepfake-Detector/README.md

 If you modify and retrain the model:
 # Make sure Git LFS is installed
 git lfs install
 # Track the model
 git lfs track "model/*.pth"
 # Add, commit, and push
 git add .
 git commit -m "Update model"
 git push origin main
-#📊 Dataset
-The dataset used for training can be found here: 📚 Deepfake and Real Images Dataset
-#🔎 Usage
-Run app.py and upload an image to classify it.
-The model returns whether the image is Real or Fake along with the confidence score.